vasilakisfil/Introspected-REST/README.md

 We provide here a list of features (we call them capabilities) that we think should be built in a modern networked API, in 2017.

-While most of these capabilities are related to Data APIs, some of them apply to UI APIs as well.

 #### 6.1.1.
 Sparse fields (collection/resource)
 The client should be able to ask and get specific attributes (i.e. a subset) of the resource representation.
 Also related, we should note that a representation of a resource could have completely different set of